Graduate Program

 Welcome to AMS!

-American Studies at UT Austin offers dynamic classes with award-winning teachers and scholars who are dedicated to understanding the complexities of American culture.
+We offer dynamic classes with award-winning teachers and scholars who are dedicated to understanding the complexities of American culture.
 We ask questions about the history of the nation in a global context, the construction of borders, and the significance of representations in order to interrogate beliefs, policies, and structural inequalities.

 What's special about the AMS PhD program?